The postal service in Japan is operated by Japan Post Co., Ltd. A delivery service for small packages is also provided by takuhaibin companies.

 - There are several shipping types by which you may send a letter or a package overseas, including EMS (international express mail service), airmail, SAL (economy airmail), surface mail, etc.

 - When you send/receive a package to/from overseas, the items contained within may be subject to customs duty.
-For more information about customs on international mail, contact to Tokyo Customs overseas mail sub-branch.
+For more information about customs on international mail, please contact to Tokyo Customs overseas mail sub-branch.

 - To send a greeting card (up to 25 grams) to an international address, you can still use the standard rate for letters (90 yen to 130 yen depending on the destination) for an oversized card if you write "Greeting Card," "New Year's Card," "Christmas Card" or suchlike on the front lower left corner of the envelope, or show the card to a clerk at the post office.